 Entries must not contain any quotes for which copyright might have to be obtained, e.g. song lyrics.

 Entries must be entirely your own individual work and never previously published or broadcast.

 Manuscripts must show no name, address or identifying marks other than the title of the story.

 Any comment or enquiry to the readers or judges about an entry before the results are out will disqualify.

 The word limit this year is 7,500.
 There is no minimum.

 There is no set theme.

-You can submit as many entries as you wish but we're not keen on "multiple identities".
+You can submit as many entries as you wish.

-If your story has won a prize in another public competition, it's excluded.
-If it was only short-listed or long-listed that's okay, as long as it hasn't been published.
+If your story has won a prize or was short-listed in another public competition, it's excluded.

 Also excluded: Organisers and sponsors, of course, and relatives of this year's readers and judges.